Upgrade (film): Television series

 Leigh Whannell explained that the film was written as a standalone film without any expectations of a sequel.
 Based on prerelease tracking, Whannell said a sequel was unlikely.

 On 16 August 2018, producer Jason Blum said he had plans for a potential sequel.
 In February 2020, Leigh Whannell expressed enthusiasm for making a follow-up, saying "I loved making that film, so I'd love to do it with a bit more money."
 Blum restated that he "would love an Upgrade sequel" and that although there were no immediate plans, it was something on both of their minds.

 In May 2020, it was reported that the sequel was being reworked into a television series, with Whannell, in addition to directing the series, would co-create the series alongside Tim Walsh, who will serve as showrunner and both men will serve as executive producers.
-Blumhouse Television is set to produce the series alongside UCP, who have set up a writers room.
+Blumhouse Television is set to produce the series alongside Universal Cable Productions, who have set up a writers room.
 The plot of the series is that it is set a few years after the events of the film, with an evolved version of STEM and new host, with the government using STEM as a way to curb criminal activity.